smxi/acxi/README.txt

 https://trac.ffmpeg.org/wiki/Encode/AAC

-FFMPEG does not transfer tags when the file format is aac, but it does when it's m4a, so if you have tagged flac source files, then u se m4a instead of aac and most of your tags will transfer fine automatically.
+FFMPEG does not transfer tags when the file format is aac, but it does when it's m4a, so if you have tagged flac source files, then use m4a instead of aac and most of your tags will transfer fine automatically.

 ================================================================================